 Done in a deadpan mockumentary style and narrated with pitch-perfect credulity by the British actress Lindsay Duncan, Come Fly With Me

 tells the story of the day-to-day life of an airport that bears a striking resemblance to London's Stansted Airport.
 The show is vaguely hung on three airlines: FlyLo, a mashup of EasyJet and Ryanair owned by a lecherous entrepreneur named Omar Baba; Our Lady Air, an Irish discount airline fronted by a gay "air steward" named Fearghal O'Farrell; and Great British Air, a British Airways spoof so slick that it even features BA's premium-class forward- and rear-facing seats.

-Walliams and Lucas play dozen of characters and each will make you nod your head in recognition and then dissolve in gales of laughter at the idiotic truth of our lives on the road.
+Walliams and Lucas play more than a dozen characters and each will make you nod your head in recognition and then dissolve in gales of laughter at the idiotic truth of our lives on the road.

 Then there is the moment when Ian Foot (Walliams), the racist, clueless chief immigration officer, hauls a passenger into an interrogation room because she's flying on a passport from the "ficticious" country of Liberia.
-(Watch that encounter here.)
-And don't miss the payoff.
+Don't miss the payoff.
 After finding Liberia on the map, Foot sternly lectures the gobsmacked flyer: "I would advise you in future to travel with a large atlas or a globe so you can prove to people you haven't made up your country."